Skip to main content

 • Replace <Your Board ID> in the commands below with the actual ID obtained in the previous step.

-• For regular host computers, use the code below:
+• For regular host software, use the following code:

 ~/klippy-env/bin/python ~/katapult/scripts/flashtool.py -d <Your Board ID>

-• For FLY host computers, use the code below:
+• For FLY host software, use the following code:

 python3 ~/katapult/scripts/flashtool.py -d <Your Board ID>